paul-hunt-abide/akka-bootcamp/src/Unit-2/lesson3/README.md

 Now that you're familiar with how the `Scheduler` works, lets put it to use and make our charting UI reactive!

 ## Exercise
 **HEADS UP:** This section is where 90% of the work happens in all of Unit 2.
-We're going to add a few new actors who are responsible for setting up pub/sub relationships with the `ChartingActor` in order to graph `PeformanceCounter` data at regular intervals.
+We're going to add a few new actors who are responsible for setting up pub/sub relationships with the `ChartingActor` in order to graph `PerformanceCounter` data at regular intervals.

 ### Step 1 - Delete the "Add Series" Button and Click Handler from Lesson 2